snowplow/snowplowanalytics.com/_posts/2018-08-21-iglu-r10-released/index.md

 <!--more-->

-<h2 id="schema-workflow">1.
+<h2 id="schema-workflow-simplified">1.
 Schema workflow, simplified</h2>

-Working with JSON Schemas within the Snowplow ecosystem involves quite some steps:
+Working with JSON Schemas within the Snowplow ecosystem can be cumbersome and requires multiple steps:

 1. Lint
 2. Generate DDLs for Redshift, along with JSON Paths files